ShehanSuraweera/midnight-examples/README.md

 ## 📁 Project Structure

-This project follows the standard Midnight Network app structure:
+This project follows the standard Midnight Network app structure with both CLI and web frontend:

 ```
 my-mn-app/